Customer Segmentation Explained with 6 Examples and 8 Models

 8. RFM-based segmentation

 RFM segmentation groups customers based on recency, frequency, and monetary value.
-How recently did the customer interact with the brand or make a purchase, how frequently do they interact or purchase, and how much monetary value did they generate for the brand.
+How recently did the customer interact with the brand or make a purchase, how frequently do they interact or purchase, and how much economic value did they generate for the brand.

+Segregating customers based on their RFM scores will help you treat low-RFM and high-RFM customers differently.
 For example, you can reward customers with high RFM for their loyalty and continuous engagement with your brand and incentivize customers with low RFM to increase their interaction.

 Like need-based and value-based segmentation, the RFM model works best with other segmentation filters, such as psychographic and behavioral segmentation.